hainingpan/HartreeFock_GPT/unpublished/unpublished.md

 ## Construct interaction Hamiltonian (real space, lattice version)
 **Prompt:**
-Now you will be instructed to construct the interaction part of the Hamiltonian, $\hat{H}^{int}$ in the real space in the second-quantized form.
+You will be instructed to construct the interaction part of the Hamiltonian, $\hat{H}^{int}$ in the real space in the second-quantized form.
 The interacting Hamiltonian has the same degrees of freedom as the kinetic Hamiltonian $H_0$.
 The interaction is a density-density interaction composed of the following process:
 1. onsite interaction between $n_{A,\uparrow}^\dagger(R_i)$ and $n_{A,\downarrow}^\dagger(R_i)$ with interaction strength $U_0$